AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 a.
 Will readers need to block?
 If so, you need SRCU.

 b.
+Will readers need to block and are you doing tracing, for
+	example, ftrace or BPF?
+If so, you need RCU-tasks, RCU-tasks-rude, and/or RCU-tasks-trace.

+c.
 What about the -rt patchset?
-If readers would need to block
+If readers would need to block in
-	in an non-rt kernel, you need SRCU.
-If readers would block in a -rt kernel, but not in a non-rt kernel, SRCU is not necessary.
+	an non-rt kernel, you need SRCU.
+If readers would block when acquiring spinlocks in a -rt kernel, but not in a non-rt kernel, SRCU is not necessary.
 (The -rt patchset turns spinlocks into sleeplocks, hence this distinction.)

-c.
+d.
 Do you need to treat NMI handlers, hardirq handlers,
 	and code segments with preemption disabled (whether via preempt_disable(), local_irq_save(), local_bh_disable(),
 	or some other mechanism) as if they were explicit RCU readers?
-	If so, RCU-sched is the only choice that will work for you.
+	If so, RCU-sched readers are the only choice that will work for you, but since about v4.20 you use can use the vanilla RCU update primitives.

-d.
-Do you need RCU grace periods to complete even in the face
+e.
+Do you need RCU grace periods to complete even in the face of
-	of softirq monopolization of one or more of the CPUs?
+	softirq monopolization of one or more of the CPUs?
 For example, is your code subject to network-based denial-of-service attacks?
 	If so, you should disable softirq across your readers, for example, by using rcu_read_lock_bh().

-e.
+Since about v4.20 you use can use the vanilla RCU update primitives.

+f.
 Is your workload too update-intensive for normal use of
 	RCU, but inappropriate for other synchronization mechanisms?
 	If so, consider SLAB_TYPESAFE_BY_RCU (which was originally named SLAB_DESTROY_BY_RCU).
 But please be careful!

-f.
-Do you need read-side critical sections that are respected
-	even though they are in the middle of the idle loop, during user-mode execution, or on an offlined CPU?
-If so, SRCU is the only choice that will work for you.

 g.
+Do you need read-side critical sections that are respected even
+	on CPUs that are deep in the idle loop, during entry to or exit from user-mode execution, or on an offlined CPU?
+If so, SRCU and RCU Tasks Trace are the only choices that will work for you, with SRCU being strongly preferred in almost all cases.

+h.
 Otherwise, use RCU.

 Of course, this all assumes that you have determined that RCU is in fact the right tool for your job.